 Peri-oral dermatitis is a common skin condition that more commonly affects women of all skin types aged 20 to 50 years old.
 It usually causes persistent redness or small bumps (papules).
-The affected skin appears red in all skin tones though the redness may sometimes be difficult to see in black or brown skin.
+The affected skin appears red in all skin tones.
 Sometimes pus containing spots (pustules) appear around the mouth, nose, or eyes mainly on the central areas of face.
 It can persist for a few months until the cause is identified and treated.
-It may sometimes be confused with rosacea, a common longstanding condition that causes persistent redness, bumps and pus containing spots (pustules) on the forehead, cheeks, nose and chin.